 It’s lightweight, won’t irritate your skin, and dries fast.
 Wear it over your helmet and be sure to use a helmet cover, and you should be ready to take on mild winter weather.

-7. Wear a Trooper Hat (a Trapper Hat)
+8. Wear a Trooper Hat (a Trapper Hat)

-The best trapper hats have a skin-soothing furry inner liner that plays second fiddle to no other as far as trapping warm in.
+The best trapper hats have a skin-soothing furry inner liner that plays second fiddle to no other as far as trapping in heat.

 What’s the Best Winter Bike Riding Trapper Hat?

 The Unigear Ushanka Unisex Trapper Hat comes highly recommended.
 This trapper feels super soft against the ears and is what to wear when exploring Iceland on your bike or any other similarly cold destination.

 It blocks strong cold winter winds well, and you won’t get from precipitation.
 But it’s not waterproof though.
 It dried quicker than I expected even after being soaked.

 If you wear this trapper-style cool-weather cycling hat without a helmet, you’ll be fine.
 That’s how warm it is.
 Armed with this, you’ll face freezing-point Montana-like winters or cold Canadian winters without worry.

 It seems roomy in the picture, but it’s smaller in person.
 People with 24″ or larger heads will find it a tad too snug.

 9. Use a Helmet Cover to Block Out Cold Icy Air

 A helmet cover isn’t designed to keep your ears warm, but it helps — a lot.